7 Best Practices For Driving Sales With Automated Email Marketing Coupons

-Here are a few ways on how to do that.
+Here are a few ways how to do that.

-Use Urgent Language: Use the words that make subscribers get the feeling of urgency.
+Use Urgent Language: Use the words that make subscribers get a feeling of urgency.
 Words like a limited edition, these won't last long, limited number available, don't miss this, etc.

 4. Getting Repeated Business With Loyalty Program Email

 So do you run a makeup service in a small shop, and have a lot of one-off customers but a few regulars?
 Or do you have an online store on social media, and mostly sell to one-off people, and a 1 in 10 people regular customer?
 Well, even if you have a lot of regulars, this is still one of the best practices to drive your sales through email marketing.

 First, if you are not putting your customers on an email list, start doing that.
 Also, start following up with new customers.
 This is incredibly important.
 However, in those follow-ups, don't pitch your product or service.
 Instead, approach them as a friend trying to help.
 Show them data, give them research, and explain why they made a good and smart decision to buy from you, or use your service.
 What this does is it shows your customer you have their best interests in mind, and simultaneously alleviates "buyer's remorse".

 Next, get customers to continue buying using loyalty programs.
 For instance, for every $100 spent purchasing from your online store, they get 10% which is $10 free of a product of their choice.